alugocp/greenworld/README.md

 Then you can use the following commands while interacting with the database:

+- `make download` downloads all external data used by the database reset script
-- `make reset` hard resets the development database
+- `make reset` resets and reseeds the development database
 - `make report` generates companionship reports for newly added plant species
 - `make invalidate` invalidates the reports table so the next report command will iterate through every plant pair
 - `make query` prints a list of reports logged in the database